Pelvic Floor & Your Core: 6 Things Every Woman Must Know

 How to Perform Kegel Exercises Properly:

-For optimal recovery after childbirth, experts recommend that you perform 5 sets throughout the day.
+For optimal recovery after childbirth, experts recommend performing 5 sets throughout the day.

 6. Connection to Your Core